ferdn4ndo/candlestick-data-lake/README.md

 After making any addition or changes to the models, run the following command to generate migrations for the changes:

+(remember to navigate to `/usr/src/app` inside the docker container before running it)

 ```
 alembic revision --autogenerate -m "Adding new model"
 ```